Omegapoint/offsec-opkoko-ctf-23-1-writeups/README.md

 hf mf csetblk --blk 42 -d 5405000353f2586375780b000104e803 hf mf csetblk --blk 44 -d 000004e8030000504b05060000000001 hf mf csetblk --blk 45 -d 0001004f000000980100000000000000
 ```

 First read the Mifare Classic 1k card and dump the contents.
-When put together this assembles an encrypted ZIP file with the password `(omega)` that is available in rockyou.
+When put together this assembles an encrypted ZIP file with the password `(omega)` that is available in rockyou (sorry!).
 The file `flag.jpeg` contains hex data in the `Artist` and `Comment` field.
-When base64 decoded you get the flag.
+When `base64` decoded you get the flag.

 Flag: `OP{cracking_makes_computer_go_brrr}`